Maritime History, Archaeology,

 Cornelius Harnett's Wharf

 Wharf 04 is a wooden landing built on the water frontage of lot 23 in the southern district of the port town.
 The earliest property transfer recorded at Brunswick Town was on 6 June 1726, when Col. Maurice Moore sold lots 22 and 23 to Cornelius Harnett for £2 each.
 In an effort to prevent land speculation, a condition of the sale was that structures at least 16 feet by 20 ft. were to be built there within 8 months.
 Harnett, originally a merchant from Dublin, Ireland, appears in the documentary record of North Carolina at Chowan Precinct in 1723 (Ashe et. al. 1917: 200; Lee 1965: 118).
 Involved in public affairs, Harnett was allied with proprietary governor George Burrington when, in 1725, he and the governor attacked the home of Sir Richard Everard.
-To avoid pending criminal charges following the dismissal of Burrington to London in that year, Harnett moved to the growing venture at Cape Fear to seek new prospects and rehabilitate his reputation (Watson 2014: 2).
+To avoid pending criminal charges following the dismissal of Burrington to London in that year, Harnett joined the growing venture at Cape Fear to seek new prospects and rehabilitate his reputation (Watson 2014: 2).

 Within the first year of owning lots 22 and 23 in Brunswick Town, Harnett presumably built homes on each lot, one of which was used as a tavern (Watson 2014: 3; see 31BW376*23*3).
 In 1737, he successfully petitioned the General Court in Edenton to establish a ferry across the Cape Fear River.
 The ferry was to operate, "from the place designd for a Towne on the West Side of the River [Brunswick] to a place called the Hauleover; And that he receive the Sum of five Shills for a man & horse and half a Crown for each person and that no person to keep any Ferry within ten miles of the sayd places" (Saunders 1886: 698).
 One year later, the ferry was operational and it is likely that Wharf 04, or an iteration of it, was built sometime between Harnett’s acquisition of lot 23 in 1726 and 1738.

-The 1725 ferry established over Core Creek in Bath and Harnett's ferry at Brunswick Town completed the "King's Highway" (presently US Route-17) - a route that stretched from Virginia to South Carolina (Watson 1974: 247).
+The 1725 ferry established over Core Creek in Bath and Harnett's ferry at Brunswick Town completed the "King's Highway" (presently US Route-17), a route that stretched from Virginia to South Carolina (Watson 1974: 247).
 The first ferrykeeper was Capt.
 Edward Scott, who bought lot 29 at Brunswick Town from Nathaniel Moore in 1733 and built a home there (31BW376*29*2 [S28]).
 Capt.
 Scott resigned in March 1738 and was succeeded by Thomas Merrick in June of that year (Walker 1958: 4).
 Scott went on to operate Nath Moore's Front (31BW376*29*1 [S10]) where he was licensed to keep an ordinary (inn) in the lower part of the home in June 1741 (Walker 1958: 20).

 Harnett continued ownership over lot 23 until his death in 1742.
 It is unclear if the property was sold or given to Harnett's son and heir, Cornelius Harnett II, who became a leading merchant, public official, and political leader for North Carolina in the American Revolution.
 While the ferriage likely moved to lot 26 at this time, the tavern Harnett built on lot 23 was a profitable source of income and it's possible that Harnett II continued to oversee operations there as the landowner.
 Wharf 04 and buildings on lot 23 were potentially converted to more suitably accommodate sailors engaging in the bulk shipment of naval stores.
 Sauthier's plan of the port town shows the wharf and associated structures were extant in 1769.